Roshan-Thomas/qcri-interns_cheat-sheet/README.md

 ## Warning:exclamation:

-**NOTE: Please DO NOT under any circumstance put any sensitive data on any of your pull requests.
+**Please DO NOT under any circumstance put any sensitive data on any of your pull requests.
 This is to protect the organization and the other interns.**